 If you have a home that measures 2,000 square feet and you choose to use the neighborhood average of $125 per square foot, the home price is $250,000.
-If you were to decide to compare to a home with a price per square foot of $127, then the subject home price becomes $254,000.
+If you were to compare to a home with a price per square foot of $127, then the subject home price becomes $254,000.
 A $2 change in price per square foot resulted in a price difference of $4,000 in our example!
-Imagine if you were a buyer and incorrectly chose to use $129 or $132 per square foot, you could end up spending many thousands of dollars more for a home by picking the wrong number.
+Imagine if you were a buyer and incorrectly chose to use $129 or $132 per square foot, you could end up spending many thousands of dollars more for a home.

 Here is an example of how this type of error can affect the price of the subject home.

 If you have two homes that you are using as comparison properties for pricing that are the same square footage, then any difference in the price of those two homes can change the calculated price per square foot.
 If one home sold for $175,000 and it is 1,350 square feet, then the price per square foot is $130.
-If the other home was just a little more desirable to the buyer because they liked the paint colors better and it sold for $178,000 with 1,350 square feet, then the price per square foot of that home is $132.
+If the other home was just a little more desirable to a buyer because they liked the paint colors better or they were highly-motivated to buy, and it sold for $178,000 with 1,350 square feet, then the price per square foot of that home is $132.